ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 ## Establishing a New OSCORE Security Context {#establish-new-context}

-The procedure for provisioning a new access token to RS specified in this section applies to various cases when an OSCORE Security Context shared between C and RS has been deleted, for example as described in {{discard-context}}.
+The procedure for provisioning a new access token to RS specified in this section applies to various cases where an OSCORE Security Context shared between C and RS has been deleted, for example as described in {{discard-context}}.

-Another exceptional case is when there is still a valid OSCORE Security Context but it needs to be updated, e.g., due to a policy limiting its use in terms of time or amount of processed data, or to the imminent exhaustion of the OSCORE Sender Sequence Number space.
+Another exceptional case is that where there is still a valid OSCORE Security Context but it needs to be updated, e.g., due to a policy limiting its use in terms of time or amount of processed data, or to the imminent exhaustion of the OSCORE Sender Sequence Number space.
 In this case, C and RS MAY alternatively attempt to run a key update protocol that they both support.
 One lightweight example is KUDOS {{I-D.ietf-core-oscore-key-update}}, which is independent of ACE and EDHOC and does not require the uploading of an access token.
-If C and RS does not support a common key update protocol to use for updating their still valid OSCORE Security Context, then C and RS fall back to EDHOC as outlined above.
+If C and RS do not support a common key update protocol to use for updating their still valid OSCORE Security Context, then C and RS fall back to EDHOC as outlined above.

 In either case, C and RS establish a new OSCORE Security Context that replaces the old one and will be used for protecting their communications from then on.
 In particular, RS MUST associate the new OSCORE Security Context with the current (potentially re-uploaded) access token.
 Furthermore, the SESSION\_ID identifying the token series to which the access token belongs remains unchanged, even if C and RS have established a new EDHOC session.
 Unless C and RS re-run the EDHOC protocol, they preserve their OSCORE identifiers, i.e., their OSCORE Sender/Recipient IDs.